Japan Research Centre

 - Consuming the Past: Japanese Media and the Twenty-first Century

 Prof Christopher Goto-Jones (Leiden University) and Dr Florian Schneider (Leiden University)

 - Japan, Global History, and the persistent Great Silence

-Dr Martin Dusinberre (Newcastle University)
+Dr Martin Dusinberre (Heidelberg University)

 - A ‘MAD’ age: Heibon Punch, Media, Student Protest and Consumer Culture in 1960s Japan

 - Restricted response: Itami Mansaku's reaction to Arnold Fanck's 'dream of Japan' in New Earth (Atarashiki tsuchi, 1937)

 - 'Give me Some Skin': The Cult of Datsueba in Medieval Japan

 Bernard R Faure (Kao Professor of Japanese Religion, Columbia University)

 This lectures explores a new category of deities, the so-called 'placenta deities,' and provides a more complex vision of premodern Japanese religion.